Norrœna Society: Historical background

-The Norrœna Society was led by Rasmus B. Anderson, who served as United States Ambassador to Denmark (1885–89) and the founding head of the Department of Scandinavian Studies at the University of Wisconsin–Madison, the oldest such department in an American university.
-He spearheaded the "large literary venture" as part of his lifelong aim to educate others, particularly Americans, about the culture, history and pre-Christian religion of Northern Europe, publishing a wide range of works on these subjects.
+The Norrœna Society was established by Rasmus B. Anderson, who served as United States Ambassador to Denmark (1885–89) and the founding head of the Department of Scandinavian Studies at the University of Wisconsin–Madison, the oldest such department in an American university.
+He spearheaded the "large literary venture" as part of his lifelong aim to educate an unfamiliar American audience about the culture, history and pre-Christian religion of Northern Europe, publishing a wide range of works on these subjects.
+One contemporary reviewer described the mission of his publishing project as “resurrecting, reproducing, collecting and collating or indexing every thing that pertained to the early history of the Anglo Saxon, Celtic, Teutonic, and Scandinavian races—to furnish the people of Northern Europe with their own vital history.”

+It has been spuriously claimed that the Norrœna Society was an international organization of members founded by Oscar II in addition to being a publishing house.
+However, scholars reject this claim and assert that the Norrœna Society only existed as a publishing house.
+Professor Einar Haugen reported that "Professor Anderson himself has told me that he was approached by a publisher in St. Louis, who made a practice of putting out reprints of famous books in expensive editions ...
+In order to add impressiveness to the [Norrœna Library] set a fictitious society was created."
+To further this pretence, the imprint of the Norrœna Society's publications gives false offices in countries such as Stockholm, Copenhagen, and Berlin, and the majority of their editions contain a frontispiece stating that the volumes were “privately printed for members”.
+It has been reported that a "certificate of membership" was bound into the first volume of at least one set, though buyers of the Norrœna Library set are more accurately referred to as customers or subscribers rather than as members.

 In Old Norse, norrœnn means "Norse" or "northern"; the feminine norrœnna, as a substantive, refers to either the Old Norse language, or to a northern breeze.
 Anderson himself used the term to apply to medieval Northern European literature, which he also referred to as Anglo-Saxon classics, according to faceplates in all volumes of the Norrœna Library.
 In academic references to these publications, the word Norrœna is commonly transliterated as Norroena and less often as Norraena.